 I’ll admit that it looks really cool, with 24 spirit samples packaged together with a Glencairn glass, coaster and tasting booklet.
 Makes a very special gift for a whiskey fan who’s helped you get through the past two years.
 But hurry!
 This is one food Advent calendar that definitely sells out and it’s been on pre-sale since summer!

 A luxurious chocolate Advent calendar for someone who really “does” Christmas

-How cool is this Holiday Ornament Advent Calendar from La Maison du Chocolate?
+How cool is this Holiday Ornament Advent Calendar from La Maison du Chocolat (no longer available but visit La Maison du Chocolat to see what they have for 2022)?
 This beautiful 8″ round cardboard ornament is stuffed with delicious chocolatey tidbits and definitely deserves a prominent hanging spot in your home.
 Especially if your’e familiar with their extraordinary gourmet chocolates.

 Let’s be honest though; it’s a Christmas ornament, not a holiday ornament.
 Because it’s an Advent calendar.
 Which counts the days to…Christmas.

 If you live in a state that has legalized recreational marijuana (and know you can keep this away from your kids), this Cannabis Christmas Advent calendar would be a very relaxing way to count down the days of the hectic holiday season — preferably at the end of the day to chill before bed.
 Just note that the calendar doesn’t come stuffed with edibles; you’ll need to make a trip to your favorite local dispensary to fill it up with gummies, chocolates, or mints of your choosing.
 Lucky for me, I live in Massachusetts.
 Ho ho ho.